On behalf of the Board of Directors of your Company, I am delighted to

 FOREIGN EXCHANGE EARNINGS AND OUTGO

-foreign currency outgo was Rs.8088.49 Crores.
+foreign currency outgo was Rs.2,558.71 crores.

 KEY MANAGERIAL PERSONNEL AND DIRECTORS

 (KMP) on the Board of your Company:

 The Board placed on record its deep appreciation for the valuable

-As per provisions of sectionl34(3)(p) of the Companies Act, 2013
+As per the provisions of section 134(3)(p) of the Companies Act, 2013

 performance and that of its committees and individual directors should

 However, as per notification dated 5th June, 2015 issued by the